GMAT Exam > GMAT Tests > Practice Test for Critical Reasoning- 1 - GMAT MCQ

 Practice Test for Critical Reasoning- 1 - Question 10

-In research designed to investigate the possibility of animals developing friendship with other, unrelated, members of their species, a group of 29 chimpanzees were reared together for 15 years.
+In research designed to investigate the possibility of animals developing friendships with other, unrelated, members of their species, a group of 29 chimpanzees were reared together for 15 years.
 At the end of that time the chimps were presented with two options for obtaining food: press a lever and feed themselves, or press another identical lever and feed themselves, and at the same time deliver food to the chimp next door.
 (The chimps were able to see each other).
-The researchers found that the chimps were no more likely to choose the lever that fed a neighbor.
+The researchers found that the chimps were no more likely to choose the lever that fed a neighbour.
 The researchers concluded that the chimps had no concept of friendship.
 However, one critic has suggested that the animals were in an artificial environment from which little can be concluded, and that, at the least, the test ought to have involved the animals being able to touch.

 What role do the parts in boldface play in the argument above?